Adams, Nebraska

 Adams is a village in Gage County, Nebraska, United States.
 The population was 604 at the 2020 census.

 History

-The area that would become the village of Adams was initially colonized by the namesake of the settlement, an Indiana pioneer named Tyler Adams (1808-1887).
-Adams arrived in 1857; however, the village of Adams did not exist until John O. Adams negotiated deals with a railroad company that intended to set tracks through his land in 1873.
+The area that would become the village of Adams was initially colonized by the namesake of the settlement, an Indiana pioneer named Tyler Adams (1808–1887).
+He arrived in 1857; however, the village of Adams did not exist until John O. Adams negotiated deals with a railroad company that intended to set tracks through his land in 1873.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.58 sqmi, all land.
 The village lies approximately twenty-five miles south of the state capital city of Lincoln.